- December 23, 2017 at 3:48 PM #42243

 a.
 “Effortful” learning is the most fruitful.
 Easier isn’t better.
 This exposes a paradox for teachers: while we wish to explain things with clarity, the learner who needn’t apply effort to understand and connect what he learns with previous knowledge or skills is less likely to retain the new.
 Desirable struggle is ideal for learning: difficulties that the learner can overcome with increased effort (as opposed to those he can’t overcome regardless of how he tries, such as if he can’t read the language of the lesson).

 b.
 Retrieval (recalling from memory with cognitive effort) of what we have learned is more productive than re-reading, or “review” of notes.
 This may include writing what one remembers; then checking for accuracy.
-It may also include flashcard use that requires pull the answer from your memory.
+It may also include flashcard use that requires you to pull the answer from your memory.

 c.
 Briefly delayed feedback is more valuable than immediate feedback, which can become a crutch that inhibits long-term learning.